Cleta Mitchell, a key figure in president’s phone call, was an early backer of Trump’s election fraud claims

 At the outset of the call, Trump chief of staff Mark Meadows said Mitchell was “not the attorney of record but has been involved” in the campaign’s lawsuits seeking to overturn Biden’s Georgia victory.
 The attorney of record, Kurt Hilbert, declined to comment.

-Stephen Gillers, an ethics expert at New York University Law School, said the issue facing Mitchell is likely one relating to the law firm policy, adding, “I’m sure the firm is dismayed by the appearance of its lawyer on the transcript.”
+Stephen Gillers, an ethics expert at New York University Law School, said the issue facing Mitchell is probably one relating to the law firm policy, adding, “I’m sure the firm is dismayed by the appearance of its lawyer on the transcript.”

 Mitchell declined to comment.